Jakeii/woocommerce-pesapal/README.md

 * MySQl 5.0+

 ## Installation
-Install by simply searching for the plugin within the wordpress plugin repository.
+Install from the wordpress plugin repository at https://wordpress.org/plugins/pesapal-for-woocommerce/

 **OR**